open-telemetry/opentelemetry-php/user-integration-guide/symfony-integration.md

 ## Introduction

 As a developer, you might be wondering how  OpenTelemetry could be beneficial to you.
 You are not alone.
 Without practical examples, the usefulness of distributed tracing can be difficult to grasp for persons without a cloud or site reliability engineering background.
-This user guide shows how Telemetry could be useful to gain insights into exceptions happening within an application.
+This user guide shows how OpenTelemetry could be useful to gain insights into exceptions happening within an application.
 This example uses the OpenTelemtry PHP library integrated into a Symfony application, bundled with Jaeger and Zipkin, for visualizing data.
 ## Prerequisites
 To follow this guide you will need: